istio/istio.io/content/en/docs/concepts/security/index.md

    service account refers to the existing service account just like the identities that the customer's Identity Directory manages.

-## Public Key Infrastructure (PKI)
+## Public Key Infrastructure

-The Istio PKI securely provisions strong identities to every workload with X.509 certificates.
+The Istio Public Key Infrastructure (PKI) securely provisions strong identities to every workload with X.509 certificates.
 To automate key and certificate rotation at scale, the PKI runs an Istio agent alongside each Envoy proxy for certificate and key provisioning.
 The following diagram shows the identity provisioning flow.

 {{< image width="75%"
     link="./id-prov.svg"